zxc308/P4-tutorials/exercises/ecn/README.md

    error emitted from the compiler and stop.
-2. `ecn.p4` compiles but does not support the control plane rules in the `sX-runtime.json` files that `make` tries to install using the BMv2 CLI.
-In this case, `make` will log the CLI tool output in the `logs` directory.
+2. `ecn.p4` compiles but does not support the control plane rules in the `sX-runtime.json` files that `make` tries to install using the P4 Runtime.
+In this case, `make` will log the output of P4 Runtime in the `logs` directory.
 Use these error messages to fix your `ecn.p4` implementation.
 3. `ecn.p4` compiles, and the control plane rules are installed, but